kent-map/chirpy/_posts/2023-01-25-20c-oram-biography.md

 ---
 title: "Daphne Oram (1925–2003)"
-description: "Daphne Oram’s career links BBC sound engineering, the founding of the Radiophonic Workshop, and a Kent studio at Tower Folly where she invented Oramics by drawing sound onto film.
-Her work at Canterbury Christ Church and later exhibitions and awards show how her techniques reshaped electronic music production and opened space for women in audio technology."
+description: "Daphne Oram, pioneer of electronic music, turned down a place at the Royal College of Music in 1942 to become a Junior Studio Engineer and ‘music balancer’ at the BBC.
+She went on to lecture at what was then Canterbury Christ Church College."
 author: Emma Latham
 date: 2023-01-25
 categories: [ 20c ]